areaofeffect/hello-world/week2/README.md

 Decide on using camelCase or snake-case

-- var myName = "firstname lastname"
+- let myName = "firstname lastname"

 Remeber that variables can't start with a number.